 ‘TAAAÏGA!
 Over here!’
 Linn waves frantically, fraying a passage over to Taïga and Loki, hugging them both.

 ‘C’mon, FaceTime greetings to your friends at APYR!’
 She drags Taïga away towards a calm corner.
-‘Here.
-You hold the phone.
+‘Here, hold the phone.
 Wait a sec…’ She shakes out her hair a little and pouts.
 ‘Go ahead, I’m ready.’

 ‘Cool, Ted’s online!
 Here we go.’
 Taïga holds up the cell and smiles into it.
 ‘Happy New Year, Ted!’ both girls shout happily in unison.